rust-cv/space/README.md

 Similarly, crates which define datapoints with specific distance metrics, and not general linear algebra crates, can implement the `MetricPoint` trait.

+See the [bitarray](https://crates.io/crates/bitarray) crate for an implementation of `MetricPoint` using hamming distance (with optional, though unstable, 512-bit SIMD support, and always-on 64-bit popcnt instruction support).

 ## Usage

 ```rust